code4policy/dataviz-with-gpt/README.md

 5. Change the default colors, text size, or anything else
 6. Add a citation for where the data comes from and give yourslves a chart authorship credit in the footnotes

-Bonus: Create a dropdown box for the "neighborhood" column which allows users to select a neighborhood and have the chart show only requests from that neighborhood.
+Bonus: Go grab the raw csv, and create a bar chart for the different that shows the top 10 departments `subject` and has a drop down menu for each name of the `neighborhood`

 <!-- Debreif: Aarushi does it and shares -->
 <!-- Submit to Prompt bank: fill out AI form -->

-### Part 2: Making two charts
+# Part 2: Analyze what we built

-Make one for 2022 and 2023

 <!-- Students try to figure it out -->
 <!-- Aarushi breaks down the code / mental models needed -->